JrPhy/DS-AL/graph/graph_圖.md

     while (!pq.empty()) {
         int u = pq.top().second;
         pq.pop();
-        cout << u << "  ";

-        // Mark the current vertex as included in MST
         inMST[u] = true;

-        // Explore all adjacent vertices of u
         for (auto edge : edgelist) {
             if(edge[1] != u) continue;
             int w = edge[0];
             int y = edge[2];

-            // If v is not in MST, there is an edge from u to v, and the weight is smaller than the current key of v
+            // If v is not in MST, there is an edge from u to v,
+            // and the weight is smaller than the current key of v
             if (!inMST[y] && w < key[y]) {
-                // Update key value and parent of v
                 key[y] = w;
                 parent[y] = u;
-                // Add v to the priority queue
                 pq.push({key[y], y});
             }
         }